 How Lyft Insures Drivers

-- When a Lyft driver is not logged into the app, their personal insurance protection applies to them and to anyone in their car.
+- When a Lyft driver is not logged into the app, their personal insurance protection applies to them and anyone in their car.

 How Uber Insures Drivers

 Uber has similar insurance coverage to protect drivers and passengers if an accident occurs.
 Uber’s insurance policy provides the following types of insurance coverage:

 - When an Uber driver is not logged into the app, their private insurance policy is in effect.